Francis T. Nicholls: Postbellum

 After the war, Nicholls returned to his law practice.
 In 1876, he ran for governor against the Republican Stephen B. Packard.
 The outcome was disputed, and both men claimed victory.
 Nicholls garnered a majority of 8,000 votes, but the Republican-controlled State Returning Board cited irregularities and declared Packard the winner.
 As part of the Compromise of 1877 to resolve the disputed presidential election of 1876, President Hayes recognized the Democrat Nicholls as the winner.

 During his first term, he battled political corruption, which was epitomized by Samuel James, the operator of the convict lease system, state Treasurer Edward A. Burke, and Lieutenant Governor Louis A. Wiltz, who supported the corrupt Louisiana Lottery.

-Nicholls chaired the Louisiana Constitutional Convention of 1879, and returned the state capital from New Orleans to Baton Rouge.

-Nicholls was governor of Louisiana in 1891, the year eleven Italians were lynched in New Orleans.
+Nicholls chaired the Louisiana Constitutional Convention of 1879 and returned the state capital from New Orleans to Baton Rouge.
+Nicholls was governor of Louisiana in 1891, the year when 11 Italians were lynched in New Orleans.
 Shortly before the incident, as thousands of angry protesters gathered near the Parish Prison, the Italian consul in New Orleans sought the governor's help.
 Nicholls declined to intervene.

 After his tenure as governor closed, Nicholls became Chief Justice of the Louisiana Supreme Court in 1892, a post which he held until 1911.
 He also grew sugarcane and other crops on his Ridgefield Plantation near Thibodaux, the seat of Lafourche Parish.
 He died at Ridgefield.
 Francis and Caroline Nicholls, Thomas Clark Nicholls, and other family members are interred in St. John's Episcopal Church and Cemetery in Thibodaux.